Join Our Team: Grants Officer

-Reporting directly to the Advancement Director, the Grants Officer establishes and supports long-term relationships that build CltBP’s financial capacity to meet its goal of serving 1,500 children by 2030.
+Reporting directly to the Chief Advancement Officer, the Grants Officer establishes and supports long-term relationships that build CltBP’s financial capacity to meet its goal of serving 1,500 children by 2030.
 The Grants Officer cultivates strong and meaningful relationships with funding organizations whose interests are well aligned with CltBP’s mission and programs.
-The Grants Officer manages one part-time position (the Grant Writer) and is part of the Advancement Team that includes the Advancement Director, Major Gifts Officer, Advancement Associate, and Marketing Associate.
+The Grants Officer is part of the Advancement Team that includes the Chief Advancement Officer, Major Gifts Officer, Advancement Associate, Annual Giving Manager and Marketing and Communications Officer.
 This is a full-time salaried position.

-- Following local business and nonprofit news to identify new prospective funders and partners;
+o Following local business and nonprofit news to identify new prospective funders and partners

-- Investigating funding opportunities shared by Board and friends of CltBP;
+o Investigating funding opportunities shared by Board and friends of CltBP

-- Monitoring opportunities through funder databases and online resources.
+o Monitoring opportunities through funder databases and online resources

 Background and Skills

-- Bachelor’s degree or 1-3 grant-administration experience required
+• Bachelor’s degree and 3-5 years’ grant-administration or commensurate experience required

 Salary and Benefits

 This is a full-time, exempt position.
 Annual salary range is $60,000 – $70,000, commensurate with experience, and compensation includes a competitive benefits package.